syncfusion-content/maui-docs/MAUI/Slider/events-and-commands.md

 ---
 layout: post
-title: Events in.NET MAUI Slider control | Syncfusion
+title: Events and Commands in.NET MAUI Slider control | Syncfusion
-description: Learn here all about adding and customizing through events of Syncfusion .NET MAUI Slider (SfSlider) control and more.
+description: Learn here all about adding and customizing through events and commands of Syncfusion .NET MAUI Slider (SfSlider) control and more.
 platform: maui
 control: SfSlider
 documentation: ug
 ---

-# Events in .NET MAUI Slider (SfSlider)
+# Events and Commands in .NET MAUI Slider (SfSlider)

-This section explains about how to add the events for slider.
+This section explains about how to add the events and commands for slider.

+## Events

-## Handle callbacks
+### Handle callbacks

 * [ValueChangeStart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ValueChangeStart) -  Called when the user selecting a new value for the slider by tap/mouse down in the thumb.
 * [ValueChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfSlider.html#Syncfusion_Maui_Sliders_SfSlider_ValueChanging) - Called when the user is selecting a new value for the slider by dragging the thumb.